Skip to main content

 Name Binding should not be confused with value binding with is the process of associating a value to a symbol.

-For symbols, the definition records contain information such as the domain of the symbol and its value.
-For functions, the definition record include the signature of the function (the domain of the argument it expects), and how to simplify or evaluate function expressions that have this function as their head.
+For symbols, the definition records contain information such as the type of the symbol and its value.
+For functions, the definition record include the signature of the function (the type of the argument it expects), and how to simplify or evaluate function expressions that have this function as their head.

 Name binding is done during canonicalization.
 If name binding failed, the isValid property of the expession is false.